ksu-cs-textbooks/cis642-643/content/00-forward/03-grading.md

 Remember, you must complete **ALL** the requirements above to earn points for your milestone.
 Skipping documentation or testing will result in **NO POINTS EARNED** even if your program works!
 {{% /notice %}}

+{{% notice info %}}
+**Orientation Exception** As getting started in a new project often requires a lot of research and orientation to get grounded, the first sprint (and only the first sprint) is allowed to miss some of the requirements.
+Your feedback will specify what grade the sprint _would_ have earned based on the full grading criteria.
+{{% /notice %}}

 ### Attendance Grades
 Rather than taking attendance every day, which cuts into our class time, I instead record absences as negative points in the corresponding categories.
 You can find two assignments in the **Absences** module:
 * _Team Meeting Absences_ will be used to record absences from regular team meetings, i.e. the stand-ups and check-ins.
 These are held during the class period, so there is no reason to miss them.